imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 #### When to Use

-- When you need mutual exclusion to avoid data corruption or inconsistent states.
+- When we need mutual exclusion to avoid data corruption or inconsistent states.
 - For short critical sections to minimize contention.

 #### Pros